httpdss/structkit/docs/funding.md

 ---

-Every contribution, no matter the size, helps make STRUCT better for everyone.
+Every contribution, no matter the size, helps make StructKit better for everyone.
 Thank you for your support! 🎉